-The department offers at the graduate level the Master of Education degree with majors in Curriculum and Instruction (concentration in Elementary School Education), Literacy, and Special Education (concentrations in Mildly/Moderately Disabled, and Severely/Profoundly Disabled).
+The department offers at the graduate level the Master of Education degree with majors in Curriculum and Instruction, Literacy, and Special Education.
 A graduate minor is available in Curriculum and Instruction.
 Details may be found in the Graduate Catalog.

 Early Childhood Education, B.S.